steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 * Does it work?
 * Does it suddenly pause for long periods of time?
 * Are AWS SDK libraries printing warning messages? hadoop-aws code?
-* Has that some other change in the code base unrelated to the SDK which is now printing new warning messages?
+* Has that some other change in the code base unrelated to the SDK which is now printing new warning messages/stopping things from working?

 These are things we need to know before end users find out.

-The commands below list the minimum set of commands to run;  more you can think of will be wonderful.
+The commands below list the minimum set of commands to run; any more you can think of will be wonderful.

 In fact, an ideal outcome of qualifying a upgrade is that you have some new commands to add to this list.